 Role Summary

 To be part of the University of Derby security staff, operating 24/7 on a rotating shift pattern, working on a 4 on 4 off, 12-hour shift pattern (term time only).
 This includes working Early Shifts (05:00 – 17:00) and Lates Shifts (14:00 – 02:00).
 The post holder will be responsible for providing a welcoming, safe and secure environment at all university and DSRL sites, whilst encouraging all site users to promote a secure environment through their own conduct.
 The post holder will also provide advice, guidance, and support on all security related matters, across multiple sites, ensuring continued excellence in performance, profile and service at all times.
-In addition, the post holder will be responsible for conducting investigations and responding to all incidents acting professionally and in compliance with University behaviours and values
+In addition, the post holder will be responsible for conducting investigations and responding to all incidents acting professionally and in compliance with University behaviours and values.

 Principal Accountabilities